IppClub/Dora-SSR/Docs/docs/tutorial/project-management.md

   - **Data**: For static game data files such as Excel spreadsheets, script configuration tables, etc.
   - **Font**: For storing game font files.
   - **Image**: For storing game image resources.
-  - **Script**: For storing script files, such as Lua, Yuescript, Teal, or TS code.
+  - **Script**: For storing script files, such as Lua, YueScript, Teal, or TS code.
   - **Spine**: For storing game animation resources.
   - **init.yue/lua/tl/ts/tsx/wasm**: The project startup file, chosen according to the scripting language used.